What I Write

+Theatricality.
 My characters’ points-of-view express themselves not just in dialogue but also in sound, light, space, scenic design, and time.
-I ask the audience to take a leap and fuse its imagination with the characters'.
+I ask the audience to fuse its imagination with the characters’ imaginations.
 Scenery morphs.
 Dead people show up.
 Ex-lovers show up, too, though they're lost to the loved one forever.
-Characters may feel confused, and often in grief, but the stage code is bold.
-Refrigerators become time portals or roofs from which to jump.
+The characters — often confused and in grief — turn refrigerators into time portals or roofs from which to jump.
 A chicken becomes a lethal bomb.
 The souls of dead girls, not yet settled in the Underworld, hover over the River Styx.
 A mother and daughter tread water up to their necks as the polar ice caps melt.

 The characters try to keep themselves safe, but that’s the most dangerous thing of all.
-Their only salvation, it seems, is to make a connection — even if fleeting or uncertain — and then, if need be, let go.
+Their only shot at salvation is to make a connection — even if fleeting or uncertain — and then, if need be, let go.